-The larger rootstock trial that contains this rootstock salinity trial was planted in 1989 and reached full bearing in 1998.
+The larger rootstock trial that contains this salinity trial was planted in 1989 and reached full bearing in 1998.
 The salinity treatments commenced in 1994.
-By 1998, when the trees were full bearing, the soil water extract levels were reflective of the irrigation water salinity.
-As the tables 1,2, and 3 below demonstrate, eight sequential seasons of irrigation with 0.75 through 8.0 dS/m water had no consistent significant effect on mature tree marketable yield.
+By 1998, when the trees were full bearing, the soil salinity levels, as measured by soil saturation extract, were reflective of the irrigation water salinity.
+As the tables 1, 2, and 3 below demonstrate, eight sequential seasons of irrigation with 0.75 through 8.0 dS/m water had no consistent significant effect on mature tree marketable yield.
 As Table 4 shows irrigation water at 12 dS/m produced decreases, generally insignificant, in marketable yield of trees on all four rootstocks.
 However, trees on UCB-1 rootstocks appeared to be most adversely affected.
 This contradicts our greenhouse trial in which Atlantica was the most saline tolerant rootstock followed by an almost equally tolerant UCB-1.
 PGI was the most saline sensitive rootstock.